mxjp/rvx/docs/reference/core/lifecycle.md

 Calling `teardown` outside of any functions listed below has no effect and "leaks" the teardown hook.
 When running tests, this behavior can be [configured](../testing.md#leak-detection) to log leaks or to throw an error.

-!!! warning
-	Teardown hooks always run in the context from which they are called in instead of the context they have been registered in.
+Teardown hooks run [isolated](./isolation.md) from signal access tracking and the current lifecycle.

 ## `capture`
 Capture teardown hooks during a function call: